 WISE Celebrates The National Week of Deaf People

-WISE is proud to celebrate the National Week of Deaf People (NWDP) which ran from Saturday, 19 to Friday, 25 September 2020.
-This year’s theme focused on reaffirming Deaf People’s Human Rights.
+WISE is proud to celebrate the National Week of Deaf People (NWDP).
+In 2021, the week runs Monday, 19 to Sunday, 26 September.
+This year’s theme focused on Celebrating thriving Deaf Communities.

 One in six Australians’ are affected by hearing loss.
 Thirty thousand of these Australians live with total hearing loss and rely on Auslan to communicate every day (Australian Network on Disability).
 To encourage inclusion and diversity in the community, WISE worked with South Australian Employment Consultant, Naomi, to create five short videos on common Auslan phrases.
 The videos were shared across WISE social media channels during the week, encouraging everyone to learn Auslan and get involved this NWDP.